-Let your device users around the globe interact in their native tongues
+Let your users around the globe interact in their native language.

 Making your devices multilingual is a critical part of entering other markets.
 In complex scripts, the characters’ shapes, positions and orders change, depending on the context.
 With so many characters to accommodate, you can quickly see memory disappear—and a loss of speed that customers will notice.

 Our WorldType portfolio is a fully Unicode-compliant technology that allow you to take these complexities in stride.
 WorldType® Layout Engine™ is a modular software library for composing, positioning and rendering text in multiple languages.
 WorldType® Shaper™ enables intelligent character shaping and bi-directional reordering for non-Latin scripts.

 Individually and together, WorldType can help you reduce development time and costs to bring your device to market – and meet the demands of a global market.
 What’s more, it is easily integrated into existing technologies, so there’s no need to rebuild your current layout and rendering solutions.